 What is the most visited place in the UK?

 The most visited place in the UK is London.
-London is a great place to visit, with plenty of things to see and do.
+London is a great place to visit, with many things to see and do.
 The top attractions in London are Buckingham Palace, Westminster Abbey, the Tower of London, and Hyde Park.

 Where should I visit in the United Kingdom?